 A vital international collaboration

-Foresight practitioners look for ways to reduce uncertainty and provide more clarity over what the future may hold.
-Foresight is a richly collaborative field – most effective when different people, groups and countries explore alternative futures together.
-The Institute’s Foresight Tools page states that: Just like a gold digger who continues to try to find a vein of gold, practitioners continue to work away at a problem or issue, using a wide range of mechanisms to seek out data, information or knowledge or to make sense of any obvious nuances and interconnections.
+Just like a gold digger who continues to try to find a vein of gold, practitioners continue to work away at a problem or issue, using a wide range of mechanisms to seek out data, information or knowledge or to make sense of any obvious nuances and interconnections.

 Looking at the events of the past year, there has never been a more important time to focus – and internationally collaborate – on strategic foresight.

-So, we are delighted to share details of the newly formed OECD Expert Group on Strategic Foresight, announced by OECD Secretary-General Mathias Cormann at the IASEAI Safe & Ethical AI Conference on 6 February 2025.
+So we are delighted to share details of the newly formed OECD Expert Group on Strategic Foresight, announced by OECD Secretary-General Mathias Cormann at the IASEAI Safe & Ethical AI Conference on 6 February 2025.

-Who is in the Expert Group?
+Who are the members of the Expert Group?

 The dynamic group includes ten globally renowned foresight experts from diverse sectors, disciplines and countries: